Mahabali: Hinduism

 In other versions of the story, when Vamana asks where to place his next step, Mahabali offers his own head to him because he realizes that he is an avatar of god Vishnu.
 Vishnu then sends the king to sutala, but seeing Mahabali's gesture, he is pleased and wants Mahabali to ask for a boon.
 Mahabali wishes for Vishnu to stay with him in his palace in sutala loka and give him the privilege of serving him.
 However, when Goddess Lakshmi finds out, she does not approve.
 She goes to sutala loka, makes Mahabali her brother, and requests him to let her husband come back to her in Vaikuntha.
 In response to this situation, Vishnu decides that he will visit Mahabali's palace every year and rest/sleep there for four months.
 To ensure that the world continues to function while he is resting in Sutala loka, Lord Vishnu gave his responsibility of running the world to Shiva.
 Those four months, during which Vishnu rests and Shiva runs the world, are known as Chaturmas.
 In this way, Mahabali played an important part in the start of Chaturmas.

-According to one story^{[Which story?Sources?]}, Vishnu granted Bali a boon whereby he could return to his homeland once every year.
+According to one story, Vishnu granted Bali a boon whereby he could return to his homeland once every year.

 The harvest festivals of Balipratipada and Onam are celebrated to mark his yearly homecoming.
 Literature and inscriptions in Hindu temples suggest that these festivals, featuring colourful decorations, lighted lamps, gift giving, feasts and community events, have been popular in India for more than a millennium.
 Bali is also featured in the Ramayana where Ravana tries to free him from Patala, but is unable to.